MicrosoftDocs/dataexplorer-docs/data-explorer/includes/data-connection-auth.md

 ## Azure Data Explorer data connection authentication mechanisms

 - [Managed Identity](../managed-identities-overview.md) based data connection (recommended): Using a managed identity-based data connection is the most secure way to connect to data sources.
 It provides full control over the ability to fetch data from a data source.
-Setup of a data coneection using managed identity requires the following steps:
+Setup of a data connection using managed identity requires the following steps:
   1. [Add a managed identity to your cluster](../configure-managed-identities-cluster.md).
   1. [Grant permissions to the managed identity on the data source](../ingest-data-managed-identity.md#grant-permissions-to-the-managed-identity).
   1. Set a [managed identity policy](../kusto/management/managed-identity-policy.md) on the target databases.